Afro-Brazilian feminism: Odara

-Afro-Brazilian Women Protests
+Protests

-Demonstration at Marcha das Vadias- Slut Walk
+Demonstration at Marcha das Vadias – Slut Walk

 During the 2014 Marcha das Vadias (SlutWalk), a group of black women organized by Coletivo Negracao held demonstrations that called attention to violence against black women.
 The goal of this demonstration was to highlight the way black women's dual identities as black and women intersect to create dual oppression, different from that of the predominately white feminists at Marcha das Vadias.
-During the demonstrations, women chanted things such as "Claudie Ferreria resists", referring and standing in solidarity to the black woman who was murdered and then dragged on the street attached to a military police van in Rio de Janeiro.
+During the demonstrations, women chanted things such as "Claudie Ferreria resists", referring to and standing in solidarity with the black woman who was murdered and then dragged on the street attached to a military police van in Rio de Janeiro.
 In addition to the chants, phrases such as "This is not an invitation", were written on the bodies of the demonstrators to protest sexual abuse and sexism against black women.

-The protest proceeded to divide into two locations at a women's police station and Cidade Baixa.
+The protest proceeded to divide into two locations: a women's police station and Cidade Baixa.
 At the women's police station, the focus was violence against women perpetrated by the police.
 Open letters with demands, such as better service conditions at the station, increased vacancies in shelters for female victims of violence, and violence prevention programs.
 Protesters as well laid in the street to symbolically depict the systemic violence against black women in Brazil.
 The sector of the protest that continued to Cidade Baixa, marked the pavement with graffiti at places where sexist, racist, and homophobic events occurred.
 One of the demonstration stops was at Pingium bar, in which protesters booed, kissed, and burned the entrance carpet along with their bras.

 Marcha das Mulheres Negras

 The Marcha das Mulheres Negras, which translates to "Black Women's March", took place on November 18, 2015.
 Marcha das Mulheres Negras gathered more than 10,000 black women from all socioeconomic backgrounds, ranging from domestic workers to politicians and professors.
 This march was the first ever national Afro-Brazilian women's march in Brazil.
 Together they marched against poverty, violence, and racism.
 Slogans such as "I do not accept my place in the kitchen" and "I want to be in the revolution" were chanted.
 Major highways and streets of the city were cut off and blocked by protesters.
 These actions were symbolic of black women reclaiming space for themselves outside of the periphery of Brazilian society.
 After the march, a group of protesters met with the president and Nilma Lino Gomes, Brazil's minister of women, racial equality, and human rights.

-Ivana Braga, an organizer for the march stated, "As we leave this march, I know that the black woman's fight in Brazil is stronger...We won't be as invisible any more, and our concerns and needs will start to be addressed on the political agenda."
+Ivana Braga, an organizer for the march stated, "As we leave this march, I know that the black woman's fight in Brazil is stronger...
+We won't be as invisible any more, and our concerns and needs will start to be addressed on the political agenda."